Piplup7575/bookmarkletscripts/README.md

 when run, changes favicon and title of page to look like the home page of schoology, but doesn't change the url

 **cloakschoology.js**
 when run, changes favicon and title of page to look like the drive.google.com page, but doesn't change the url

-**snow.js**
-causes particles to drift down your screen